|

 tour, we looked quickly through a museum that was set up in one of the

-used for storage in Roman times, but served well as a resting place for
+been used for storage in Roman times, but served well as a resting place

-some of the finer statues and artifacts uncovered on the site.
-I have
+for some of the finer statues and artifacts uncovered on the site.

-around the world, there were no barriers or restricted pathways.
-You
+sites around the world, there were no barriers or restricted pathways.

-could climb on and touch everything you could reach.
-The museum was no
+You could climb on and touch everything you could reach.
+The

-different, and I was thrilled to be able to run my hands along the well
+museum was no different, and I was thrilled to be able to run my hands

 After visiting the